 I was born in Ohio in 1986, the fifth child in a family of six.
 I am relatively quiet and introspective, though I have been known to surprise on occasion.
 I love to be around family and friends!
-I am a member of The Church of Jesus Christ of Latter-day Saints and served as a full-time missionary for two years in Paraguay (South America).
+I am a member of The Church of Jesus Christ of Latter-day Saints and served as a full-time missionary for two years in Paraguay in the heart of South America.
 I speak Spanish as a second language but am always learning more about it!

 I hope you enjoy this website.
 I do not claim to be a master author or web designer, so please bear with me and feel free to post your comments!